NIGMS supports student training and faculty research in the biomedical sciences at CSU

 Noelle Wakefield, Ph.D. in biological sciences, Northwestern University

-Twelve CSU NIGMS-RISE students were among the almost four-thousand attendees at this national conference funded by the National Institutes of Health (NIH) and organized by the American Society for Microbiology.
-The CSU group made 10 presentations of their biomedical research results.
+Eight CSU NIGMS-RISE students were among the four-thousand attendees at this national conference funded by the National Institutes of Health (NIH) and organized by the American Society for Microbiology.
+The CSU group made 7 presentations of their biomedical research results.
+Congratulations to Muriel McClendon for her award winning poster in the chemistry section!
 For a listing of authors and presentation titles, please click here.

 This website is maintained by Dr. Warren Sherman (firstname.lastname@example.org).